Professional and Research Skills15 credits

-The module will introduce the student to the ethical and governance frameworks within which genomic research is undertaken and a range of research methods and approaches.
-Students will be required to make effective use of information and critically appraise and draw on evidence to justify and defend their judgements.
-Students will also develop their knowledge of how to communicate scientific messages to both scientific and non-scientific audiences including patients and the public.
+The course will introduce you to the ethical and governance frameworks within which genomic research is undertaken and a range of research methods and approaches.
+You will be required to make effective use of information and critically appraise and draw on evidence to justify and defend their judgements.
+You will also develop their knowledge of how to communicate scientific messages to both scientific and non-scientific audiences including patients and the public.

-This Module is compulsory for students taking the 30 credit Dissertation (Module 4)
+This microcredential is compulsory for students taking the 30-credit Dissertation (Module 4)

 Content